POPWorldMedia/POPForums/docs/starthere.md

 		"Queue": { // used for queues with Azure Functions "ConnectionString": "UseDevelopmentStorage=true"
 		},
-		"LogTopicViews": true, // records topic views for future analytics "ReCaptcha": { // Google ReCaptcha on signup (the key/secret below works on localhost) "UseReCaptcha": true,
+		"LogTopicViews": "true", // optional, records topic views for future analytics "ReCaptcha": { // Google ReCaptcha on signup (the key/secret below works on localhost) "UseReCaptcha": "true",
 			"SiteKey": "6Lc2drIUAAAAAPaa1iHozzu0Zt9rjCYHhjk4Jvtr",
 			"SecretKey": "6Lc2drIUAAAAADXBXpTjMp67L-T5HdLe7OoKlLrG"
 		},
-		"WebAppUrlAndArea": "https://somehost/forums" // used only by Azure Functions to find endpoint of your web app }
+		"WebAppUrlAndArea": "https://somehost/forums", // used only by Azure Functions to find endpoint of your web app "RenderBootstrap": "true" // optional, put false here if your hose page will have its own build of Bootstrap CSS }
 }
 ```